-The 2022 Tiffin Historic Trust Holiday House Tour on Sunday, December 4, from 1 to 5 PM, features the beauty of older historic homes, modern residences, and commercial architecture.
-Eight buildings are included in the tour, ranging from a modest bungalow to grand single family homes, an apartment building, an organization meeting place and repurposed historic homes; one now a bed and breakfast and the other the Seneca County Museum.
-Browse the main floor of the lovingly restored headquarters of the Tiffin Historic Trust and note the ornate interior wallpapers and numerous collectibles typical of Victorian interiors, and the slate-sided mansard roof representative of Second-Empire style architecture.
+The 2023 Tiffin Historic Trust Holiday House Tour on Sunday, December 3, from 1 to 5 PM, features the beauty of older historic homes and churches, modern residences, and commercial architecture.
+Eight buildings are included in the tour.
 Tour goers can admire both the architecture and the holiday decorations of the beautifully maintained buildings.

-The Holiday House Tour ticket includes a map showing the locations of the sites which are located in the historic downtown district, as well as in north and south side Tiffin neighborhoods.
+The Holiday House Tour ticket includes a map showing the locations of the sites.
 Several home owners are offering holiday refreshments to their guests.

 Tickets for Tiffin’s Holiday House Tour are available at Great Lakes Ace Hardware, 1550 W. Market Street, Tiffin.
-On the Sunday of the tour, December 4, the tickets will only be available at the Grammes-Brown House, 172 Jefferson Street, Tiffin, starting at 12:30 PM.
+On the Sunday of the tour, December 3, the tickets will only be available at the Grammes-Brown House, 172 Jefferson Street, Tiffin.
 The ticket donation is $20 per person.
-Contact Joan at 419-618-0698 for further information.

-25 Adams Street - The two and a half story quintessential Queen Anne style single family residence was built in 1895 by John King.
-In the 1980s Lenore and Charles Livingston remodeled the house into a bed & breakfast, although after the business closed it became a rental property.
-In 2017 the property was purchased by Andrew H. Kalnow who had already been active in restoring a number of historic houses in the Fort Ball/Frost Parkway area.
+25 Adams Street - Back by Popular Demand!
+The two and a half story quintessential Queen Anne style single family residence was built in 1895 by John King.
+In the 1980s Lenore and Charles Livingston remodeled the house into a bed & breakfast, although after the business closed, it became a rental property.
+In 2017 the property was purchased by Andrew H. Kalnow, who had already been active in restoring a number of historic houses in the Fort Ball/Frost Parkway area.
 Renovation of 25 Adams began in 2020.
 All bathrooms and the kitchen were totally renovated, while the remaining period piece interior was carefully restored and decorated with contemporary boutique furniture.
-Notable elements of the Queen Anne style include cross gabled roof, decorative shingles in the gables, decorative brickwork in chimneys, slate roofs with finial ornaments at the peak, bay windows, multi-paned leaded windows, and a three story round tower with a conical roof.
+Notable elements of the Queen Anne style include cross gabled roof, decorative shingles in the gables, decorative brickwork in chimneys, slate roofs with finial ornaments at the peak, bay windows, multi paned leaded windows, and a three-story round tower with a conical roof.